mbest1813/documentation/v2/clickstream/destinations/adobe-analytics.md

 The following will happen:

-1. Check if the Astronomer Clickstream event name, `'Watched Video'`, is mapped in your Astronomer Clickstream settings.
+1. Check if the MetaRouter event name, `'Watched Video'`, is mapped in your MetaRouter settings.
 If it is, set `window.s.linkTrackEvents` and `window.s.events` to its corresponding Adobe Analytics event name, `'event1'`.
-If no matching event name is found in the Astronomer Clickstream settings, do nothing and abort.
+If no matching event name is found in the MetaRouter settings, do nothing and abort.

-2. Attach `timestamp` to `window.s.timestamp` if your **Timestamp Option** setting inside Astronomer Clickstream is either **Timestamp Enabled** or **Timestamp Optional**.
+2. Attach `timestamp` to `window.s.timestamp` if your **Timestamp Option** setting inside MetaRouter is either **Timestamp Enabled** or **Timestamp Optional**.

 3. Update common variables such as `channel`, `campaign`, `state`, `zip` if their corresponding properties were included in the event or on your `window.s` object.

-4. Check if the Astronomer Clickstream event name, `Watched Video` is mapped to an `eVar`.
+4. Check if the MetaRouter event name, `Watched Video` is mapped to an `eVar`.
 Since it is in the example case above, set `window.s.eVar3` as `'Watched Video'`.

 5. Check if any of the properties are mapped to either a `prop`, `eVar`, or `hVar`.
 Thus for the example above, set `window.s.prop1` as `'free'` and `window.s.eVar4` as `'The Uptick Rule'`.